NullPounce/pounce-keys/README.md

 how do I look for this

-open accessibility settings and see if anything is on or just present, check installed apps in settings on API 29 and above (Oreo) it cannot fully hide the app from the launcher but stealth version shows white icon then only opens up app info check app folders in android for a key folder or a fix.dat file
+CHECK
+accessibility settings for any downloaded services or if any are on (name don't matter) hide apps section in launcher for a fix.dat file in android/data/APP-NAME/files/key/fix.dat installed apps section in settings, could show as a blank icon as ZBatteryHealth but this could be put in any apk (so rely on service list)